abcnews/tcp-ping-sync/README.md

 ### Warning

-Pinging the network synchronously is considerably slower than asynchronously, because of the [workaround](https://github.com/JacobFischer/sync-socket) used in the underlying dependencies.
-Use this only if you _really need_ a synchronous response.
+This library has an optional dependency ([netlinkwrapper](https://github.com/JacobFischer/netlinkwrapper)) which needs to compile native modules.
+If your platform fails to compile it, an alternative (but [slower](https://github.com/JacobFischer/sync-socket)) dependency will be used.
+In this case, you should only consider using this library if you _really need_ a synchronous response.
 If async is acceptable, you'll probably want to use [`tcp-ping`](https://github.com/apaszke/tcp-ping) instead.

 ## Credits

-This work is inspired by Adam Paszke's [`tcp-ping`](https://github.com/apaszke/tcp-ping) (MIT; © 2014), and uses Jacob Fischer's [`sync-socket`](https://github.com/JacobFischer/sync-socket) (MIT; © 2016) to simulate synchronous network sockets in Node.
+This work is inspired by Adam Paszke's [`tcp-ping`](https://github.com/apaszke/tcp-ping) (MIT; © 2014).
+Thanks also to Jacob Fischer for working out how to simulate synchronous network sockets in Node and implementing the solution as [sync-socket](https://github.com/JacobFischer/sync-socket).